-Savings on your next carpet can come from cutting upfront costs - through your choice of carpet type, quality, construction, backing, etc. But they can also come from slashing long-term costs - such as installation or maintenance and repair costs.
+Savings on your next commercial carpet can come from cutting upfront costs - through your choice of carpet type, quality, construction, backing, etc. But they can also come from slashing long-term costs - such as installation or maintenance and repair costs.

 Our Global Account Manager Kim Monrad answers our most frequently asked questions about carpets.
-In this video, Kim explains how you can save money on your carpet project via 6 essential steps.
+In this video, Kim explains how you can save money on your commercial carpet project via 6 essential steps.

 Whatever your budget, it’s a good idea to account for the total cost of the solution you’re considering.
 Here are some tips for how to save on carpet: